-Learning Area Science

-Length Semester or Full Year

-Study Level Stage 1
+Learning Area Length Study Level

+Science

-Prerequistes Recommended 'C' grade or above in year 10 Science
+Recommended 'C' grade or above in year 10 Science

 The skills learnt through Psychology are parallel to those learnt in other science subjects: how to be a critical consumer of information; how to identify psychological processes at work in everyday experiences; how to apply knowledge to real-world situations; how to investigate psychological issues; and how to be an effective communicator.
 Psychology aims to describe and explain both the universality of human experience and individual and cultural diversity.
 It also addresses the ways in which behaviour can be changed.
 It offers a means for making society more cohesive and equitable; that is, psychology offers ways of intervening to advance the well-being of individuals, groups, and societies.
 However, every change also holds the possibility of harm.
 The ethics of research and intervention are therefore an integral part of psychology.